nih-cfde/published-documentation/docs/spec-and-docs/CFDE-glossary.md

 need lots of lines

 ### data coordinating center (DCC)

 need lots of lines
 need lots of lines
 need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines

+### entity-relationship (ER) model

+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines

+### event

+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines
+need lots of lines

+### file

+need lots of lines
+need lots of lines
+need lots of lines